| Current

 Wireless offers tips on how to make the best use of

-cell phones in case of natural disasters or other catastrophes.
+cell phones in case

 - Program all emergency & family contact information into your phone.